Apply for FoodShare

 Frequently Asked FoodShare Questions

-With businesses closing and cutting hours, many people may need emergency food.
+With high unemployment, many people need emergency food.

 Federal nutrition programs can help meet the need during times like these.
 Our federal and state governments have improved food programs and made it easier to help you keep putting food on the table.